 3. Chief Heart Officer

 If home is where the heart is and your workplace is your second home, then how could a CHO not be crucial to your people’s happiness?
 Chief Heart Officer is the perfect title for a C-suite empath who enjoys reaching out and checking up.
-Understanding the experiences and changes that shape your employees’ lives calls for a professional who knows how to approach the outside needs, personal preferences, or private happenings of your people with sensitivity, coaching them to maintain work-life harmony at optimal levels.
+Understanding the experiences and changes that shape your employees’ lives calls for a professional who knows how to approach your people’s outside needs, personal preferences, or private happenings with sensitivity, coaching them to maintain work-life harmony at optimal levels.

-A CLO is a high-ranking officer that’s in charge of learning management.
+Opportunities for growth are a key part of retaining your people, and learning opportunities are one of the many ways to develop your people.
+A CLO is in charge of learning management.
 Chief Learning Officers are generally experts in both corporate and personal training and are able to drive organizational strategy and goal setting, while aligning the development of their people with business missions and objectives.
-Sure, it’s a bit more technical than a Chief Heart Officer’s role but is key to professional growth, which is why the title is suited for a professional who prepares employees for their professional futures – unseen or seen.
+Sure, it’s a bit more technical than a Chief Heart Officer’s role.
+Still, it is key to professional growth, which is why the title is suited for a professional who prepares employees for their professional futures.

 Recommended For Further Reading

 There’s no denying the power of data.
 As org charts flatten and traditional hierarchies are replaced by agile teams, people analytics offer much-needed insights about employee behavior, skills, engagement, teams, networks, collaboration, and how work gets done.
 A director of HR analytics is the key member of the HR team that can dive deep into people data and uncover insights that can enhance productivity, drive performance, and unlock innovation.
 They are as beneficial to employees as business leaders, who apply this data to improve the employee experience.